mayank-kc/events-planning-app/README.md

 ```
 ### Storing Events data
 Let's store the inputted data json in the localStorage to persist the details on page reload for various events and corresponding guests.

-### Task Duration:
-The candidate has a time limit of 6 hours to complete the task, focusing

- on frontend development using React.js.